CICM First Part Examination Pass Rate 2026

 - Limited SAQ practice - candidates who only read theory consistently underperform those who write practice answers under timed conditions.

-- Underestimating the breath of content: equipment, measurement, and data interpretation appear regularly.
+- Underestimating the breadth of content: equipment, measurement, and data interpretation appear regularly.

 What resources does PRIMEX provide for the CICM First Part Examination?